maziac/DeZog/README.md

 The table [here](documentation/Usage.md#remote-capabilities-comparison) shows a comparison of the features.

 If you own a ZX Next you also have the option to debug your SW directly on the Next.

-To use DeZog, at least vscode is required (available for Linux, macOS, or Windows).

-For pure Z80 programs or simple ZX Spectrum 48K programs, the internal Z80 Simulator within vscode may be sufficient.

-For more demanding projects, you can choose to install a real emulator.
-The following are available options:

-CSpect emulator (interoperable with version 2.19.1.0) ZEsarUX emulator (interoperable with version 10.1, but not with 10.2) MAME (interoperable with version 0.242)
-Different DeZog/emulator configurations have their own unique advantages, but the choice mainly depends on personal preference.
-A comparison of features can be found in the [table](documentation/Usage.md#remote-capabilities-comparison) available in the documentation.

-If you own a ZX Next, you have the option to directly debug your software on the Next, too.

 ### DeZog